Keema is one of my favorite foods. Soon to be one of yours.

 - 1 tsp coriander

 - 1/4 tsp cinnamon

-- salt and pepper to taste
+- 1/2 tsp pepper, to taste

 - juice of one lemon

-- chopped fresh cilantro
+- chopped fresh cilantro to garnish

 - Eat with roasted curry cauliflower or cauliflower rice.